aarong/feedme-spec/README.md

 ### Feeds

-Clients access live data and action notification streams by opening `Feeds`.
-The client indicates the feed to be opened by specifying a `Feed Name` and may supply `Feed Arguments` describing the specifics of the feed.
+Clients access live data and action notification streams using `Feeds`.
+Clients open feeds by specifying a `Feed Name` and may supply `Feed Arguments` with further specifics.

-When a client opens a feed successfully, the server returns the current `Feed Data` and commits to notifying the client about future changes to that data.
-The data for a given feed is the same across all clients, but feed arguments can be used to provision client-specific feeds.
+When a client successfully opens a feed, the server returns the current `Feed Data` and commits to notifying the client about future changes to that data.

 Once a client has `Opened` a feed, the feed may later be `Closed` by the client or forcibly `Terminated` by the server.